Hongsworth/MLCW1/README.md

   - Add information to the readme.md for draw_tree
 - In the code:
   - Change how we test using the validation set.
 By testing all the validation sets in one go we are essentially testing the tree against the training data which will give us a high accuracy
-  - Output the depth of the pruned and unpruned tree
+  - Output the depth of the pruned tree
   - Output the visualisation of the unpruned decision tree trained on the clean dataset.
   - Divide by 9 somewhere with regards to the confusion matrix for the pruned tree.
 We are out by a factor